scotfree/fuelscape/docs/fellowship_data_carpentry.md

   * other
     * ZIP and TGZ are just archives, easy to unzip
     * JSON and YAML are wonderful and common, almost as easy to work with as CSV
+    * "Dataframes" are like spreadsheets with lots of code attached and no built-in interface, widely usable in python and apps.

 ---
 class: top-bottom-slide